castorfou/lmelp/README.md

 ## ffmpeg

-ffmpeg is required to load audio files from filename
+ffmpeg is required to load audio files from filename for whisper use (transcription d'un mp3)

-available in snap (4.3.1)
+install, it is available in snap (4.3.1)

 ## `.env`